samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

     It takes **~10mins** to complete the Fine-tuning (depending on the number of epochs).Olive supports the following models out-of-the-box: Phi, Llama, Mistral, Gemma, Qwen, Falcon and [many others](https://huggingface.co/docs/optimum/en/exporters/onnx/overview).
 For more information on available options, read the [Olive Finetune documentation](https://microsoft.github.io/Olive/features/cli.html#finetune).

-1. **📸 Capture ONNX Graph:** With the model trained, you need to capture the ONNX graph, which will add the adapter nodes into the graph.
+1. **Capture ONNX Graph:** With the model trained, you need to capture the ONNX graph, which will add the adapter nodes into the graph.

     ```bash
     olive capture-onnx-graph \